 Admissions Committee.
-Students may register for classes only after receiving written notification of admission approval from the registrar's office.
+Students may register for classes only after receiving notification of admission approval.

 Policy of Nondiscrimination

 The College at Mid-America admits students of any race, color, national, or ethnic origin.
 The College does not discriminate on the basis of race, color, age, national, or ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, or other school-administered programs.
 The rights, privileges, and activities accorded to students are given equally to all students who have been admitted.